-- ➤ When the boat is transported on a trailer, the weight of the boat must rest on a surface on the bottom "keel". - Adjust the side support to avoid dislocation and fasten the boat safely. - Make sure there is no cargo in the boat.
+- When the boat is transported on a trailer, the weight of the boat must rest on a surface on the bottom "keel". - Adjust the side support to avoid dislocation and fasten the boat safely. - Make sure there is no cargo in the boat.

-Use a trailer suitable for the boats length and weight.
+Use a trailer suitable for the boat and its mass.